OpenNebula/addon-drbdmanage/README.md

 drbdmanage net-options --allow-two-primaries yes --common
 ----

-Please note that images that were created before live migration support is enabled may not be available to all hosts.
+Please note that images that were created before live migration support has been enabled may not be available to all hosts.
 These images may be assigned to hosts after the fact using DRBD Manage directly.